Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/2_types_operators_and_expressions/README.md

 The definition of C guarantees that any character in the machine's standard **printing character** set will never be negative.

-If there are no unsigned operands, the following set of rules will suffic:
+If there are no unsigned operands, the following informal set of rules will
+suffice:

 - If either operand is `long double`, convert the other to `long double`
 - Otherwise, if either operand is `double`, convert the other (except `float`) to `double`
 - Otherwise, if either operand is `float`, convert the other to `float`
-- Otherwise, convert `char` and `short` to int
+- Otherwise, convert `char` and `short` to `int`
 - Then, if either operand is `long`, convert the other to `long`

 ## 2.8 Increment and Decrement Operators